shadowed1/ChromeOS_PowerControl/README.md

 - Identifies the GPU (AMD, Adreno, Mali, and Intel) based on the name of the device's path in /sys/class/
 - Limits control to only below the maximum clock speed for safety and with Chromebooks in mind.
 - Applies a 120s delay on boot if the user is applying a custom clock speed as a precaution.
+- ChromeOS has built-in overclock prevention, so these safety precautions are just extra guardrails.
+- Altering GPU clockspeed in real-time is a useful tool to debug performance.
 - Intel GPU's maximum clock speed changed from: /sys/class/drm/card0/gt_max_freq_mhz
 - AMD GPU's maximum clockspeed changed from: /sys/class/drm/card0/pp_od_clk_voltage
 - Adreno GPU's maximum clockspeed changed from /sys/class/kgsl/kgsl-3d0/max_gpuclk